v0lta/PyTorch-Wavelet-Toolbox/docs/index.rst

 Pytorch Wavelet Toolbox (``ptwt``)
 ==================================

-``ptwt`` brings wavelet transforms to Pytorch.
+``ptwt`` brings wavelet transforms to PyTorch.
 The code is open-source, follow the link above to go to the source.
-This package is listed in the Python Package Index.
-Its best intalled via pip.
+This package is listed in the Python Package Index (PyPI).
+Its best installed via pip.
 GPU support depends on PyTorch.
 To take advantage of GPU-processing follow the `PyTorch install instructions`_.
-Install the version, that best suits your systems hardware setup.
-Once PyTorch ist set up type
+Install the version that best suits your systems hardware setup.
+Once PyTorch ist set up, type:

 .. code-block:: sh